uavpal/disco4g/README.md

 [ZeroTier](https://zerotier.com) is a free online service, which we use to manage the connection between Disco and Skycontroller 2.
 This allows to do NAT traversal which is required due to the mobile tethering device and even some modems.
 Whether direct 4G/LTE-internal connections are allowed depends on your mobile network operator.
 ZeroTier allows to connect Skycontroller 2 to your Disco via an encrypted channel, regardless of the network topology.

 Additionally, [Glympse](https://www.glympse.com/get-glympse-app/), a free App for iOS/Android allows independent real-time GPS tracking of the Disco via 4G/LTE.
-This can be particularily useful to recover the Disco in the unfortunate event of a crash or flyaway.
+This can be particularly useful to recover the Disco in the unfortunate event of a crash or flyaway.

 ![Glympse App showing Disco's location](https://image.ibb.co/kwt4bn/discoglympse.png)